 MCTs, The Types, And MCT Oil

 Scientifically speaking, MCTs (medium-chain triglycerides) are fatty acids with chains of about 6-12 carbon atoms.
-Thus, they are relatively easier for the body to digest than long-chain fatty acids.
+Thus, their digestion is relatively easier than long-chain fatty acids.

 Ana Reisdorf, a registered dietitian, talks about the different types of MCT oils.